jacob-8/kitbook/packages/kitbook/src/docs/5-vs-code-extension.md

-# Add the Kitbook Extension
+# Add the VS Code Kitbook Extension

 There is a not-yet-published Kitbook VSCode extension (`jacob-8.kitbook-vscode`) which can be manually installed using the `packages\vscode\kitbook-vscode-0.0.1.vsix` file in this repo.